ovh/cds/docs/content/docs/components/cdn/migration.md

 # Prepare CDN service configuration
 * Init CDN configuration using "engine" binary.

-Depending your needs you can change the default configuration to use a different storage unit, the default configuration is using a local encrypted one.
 ```sh
 $ engine config new cdn > cdn.toml
 ```
+Depending your needs you can change the default configuration to use a different storage unit (see: cdn.storageUnits.storages), the default configuration is using a local unit with encryption.

 * Generate a auth consumer for your new CDN service.
 ```sh